Flow birefringence measurement in a radial Hele-Shaw cell considering three-dimensional effects: Abstract

 \section{Abstract}

 Flow birefringence measurement is an emerging technique for visualizing stress fields in fluid flows.
-This study investigates flow birefringence in the steady radial Hele-Shaw flow of a shear-thinning fluid.
-In this flow configuration, stress is dominant along the optical axis, challenging the applicability of the conventional stress-optic law (SOL).
+This study investigates flow birefringence in the steady radial Hele-Shaw flow.
+In the radial Hele-Shaw flow, stress is dominant along the gap direction, challenging the applicability of the conventional stress-optic law (SOL) with measurement from the gap direction.
+To overcome this problem, we used two types of flow birefringence measurement using radial Hele-Shaw cell and rheometer.
 We conduct flow birefringence measurements at various flow rates and compare the results with theoretical predictions.
-The observed phase retardation cannot be quantitatively explained using the conventional SOL, but is successfully described using the second-order SOL, which accounts for stress along the optical direction, using the results of rheo-optical measurements.
-Furthermore, we investigate the shear-thinning effects on phase retardation from two perspectives: (i) stress changes resulting from viscosity variations and (ii) the variation of the shear-dependent stress-optic coefficient in the second-order SOL.
-Our findings indicate that the latter is more significant and shear-thinning behavior suppresses radial variations in phase retardation.
+The observed phase retardation cannot be quantitatively explained using the conventional SOL, but is successfully described using the second-order SOL, which accounts for stress along the optical direction.
+The stress-optic coefficient in the second-order SOL was obtained by rheo-optical measurements.
 This study demonstrates that the combination of the second-order SOL and rheo-optical measurements is essential for an accurate interpretation of flow birefringence in Hele-Shaw flow, providing a noninvasive approach for stress field analysis in high-aspect-ratio geometries.